Served: 3 years

-Cincinnati Detective Chief Emmett D. Kirgan, Detective Christian Wolf, and Detective Joseph E. Brink investigated.
-Within 24 hours of the crash, by the evening of May 28th, they identified Ahlenstorf and he had not returned to his home since.
+Cincinnati Chief of Detectives Emmett D. Kirgan and Detectives Christian Wolf and Joseph E. Brink investigated.
+Within 24 hours of the crash, by the evening of May 28th, they identified Ahlenstorf and found that he had not returned to his home since the incident.

-Cheviot Police found Lloyd and they and the Cheviot mayor questioned him during the morning of May 29, 1921.
+Cheviot Police found Lloyd and they and the Cheviot Mayor Clifford Harry Hay questioned him during the morning of May 29, 1921.
 Lloyd admitted to being the other biker but asserted that he turned off Boudinot before the crash and did not see it.
-His passenger corroborated this assertion on the night of the crash.
+His passenger had corroborated this assertion on the night of the crash.

 On November 22, 1921, the Grand Jury announced that it had ignored the charge of Manslaughter.
 Cheviot residents were “considerably dissatisfied,” according to the Cincinnati Enquirer.
 We assume that he was found guilty of some traffic charges and fined.
-He may have even incurred a driving suspension.
+He may have even incurred another driving suspension.

 Four years after the crash, Lloyd married a teenager and had a child.
 He returned to Cheviot by 1930 and his wife died one year later.
 He moved back to Florida and died in 1959.
 There is no indication that he was ever charged with any crime regarding Marshal Schmitt’s death and his assisting Ahlenstorf in leaving the scene.

 About 1¼ years after killing Assistant Marshal Schmitt, on September 24, 1922, while carrying three other men on his motorcycle, Ahlenstorf ran into a car at Beekman and Arlington Streets.
-Three more were injured in that mishap and he was charged with Reckless Driving.
+The three were injured in that mishap and he was charged with Reckless Driving, convicted, and fined.

 Edith Schmitt was diagnosed with uterine cancer within five years of the death of her husband.
 She died June 20, 1927, at the age of 36, and was buried next to him.
-The youngest three remaining children went to live with Edith’s parents, Ollie and Dorothy Applegate.
+The youngest three remaining children went to live with Edith’s parents.

-On September 27, 1937 Jacob Schmitt, still the village clerk, was killed in another vehicle mishap.
+On September 27, 1937, Jacob Schmitt, by then Clerk of Cheviot’s City Council, was killed in another vehicle mishap near his home.